ilozano2/spring-cloud-gateway-active-health-check/README.md

 # Additional Resources

 Want to learn more about Spring Cloud?
 Join us virtually at [Spring Academy](https://spring.academy)!
-Want to get **Active Health Check** just by adding a property in your route without getting your hands dirty?
+Want to get **active health check** just by adding a property in your route without getting your hands dirty?
 Take a look at our [commercial platform with Kubernetes](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/index.html) support.